ye8303019/chrisye.gitbub.io/_posts/2022-03-19-Thoughts_On_PLG.md

 1. Value Metric (Please refer to [Understand Your Value](#understand-your-value))
 2. Willingness to pay for all packages
 3. Valued features
-   1. Leaders: "are the hamburger in your McDonald's value meal; they are what everyone wants and comes to you to buy.
+   1. **Leaders**: "are the hamburger in your McDonald's value meal; they are what everyone wants and comes to you to buy.
 These must be included in all packages"
-   2. Fillers: "are the fries and coke.
+   2. **Fillers**: "are the fries and coke.
 They are seen as nice-to-have and sweeten the deal.
 Customers will cherry-pick fillers when sold à la carte, and so a bundle helps drive uptake and a higher average revenue per user"
-   3. Bundle killers: "are the coffee of your value meal.
+   3. **Bundle killers**: "are the coffee of your value meal.
 Few people want a value meal with a burger, fries, coke and a coffee, and adding coffee to the value meal might even turn people off from buying entirely because they'd end up with more than they need."
 4. Demographic Information
    1. It allows your audience to self-segment quicker
    2. It helps you prioritize the features and benefits that are most valuable to the target audience